magento/devdocs/src/guides/v2.3/graphql/tutorials/checkout/checkout-shipping-address.md

 Use the [setShippingAddressesOnCart]({{ page.baseurl }}/graphql/mutations/set-shipping-address.html) mutation to set a shipping address.
 You can set the shipping address in the following ways:

 *  Add a new shipping address
-*  Assign the shipping address to be the same as the billing address
 *  Use an address already defined in the logged-in customer's address book

+This tutorial covers both methods.

-## Create a new shipping address
+## Add shipping address to the cart

-In this step, we use the `createCustomerAddress` mutation to add a shipping address to the customer record.
-Then we can use it in the cart.
+In this step, we use the `setShippingAddressesOnCart` mutation to add a shipping address to the cart.

 Send the customer's authorization token in the `Authorization` parameter of the header.
 See [Authorization tokens]({{page.baseurl}}/graphql/authorization-tokens.html) for more information.